Day Trip To Sitges from Barcelona

 Are you looking for a relaxing day by the sea?
 Somewhere with a bit of history and culture, but also shopping opportunities, nice weather and good food?
-Sitges is a favorite seaside destination where locals head in the weekends and the Summertime for a classy beach day.
-If you don’t want to navigate the confusing suburban trains on your own, let us take you there on our air-conditioned Mercedes vehicles.
+Sitges is a favorite seaside destination not far from Barcelona where locals head in the weekends and the Summertime for a classy beach day.
+If you don’t want to navigate the confusing suburban trains on your own, let us take you to Sitges on our air-conditioned Mercedes vehicles.

 Explore the Old Town of Sitges with us.
 A walk around the Old Town of Sitges can take as little as 30 minutes upto as long as 2 hours or more.
 It really depends on you!
 The oldest part of the village is located on top of a hill by the sea, crowned by the church of St. Tecla, one of the most photographed sites in Sitges.
 Behind it a balcony over the Mediterranean takes you to a quiet area of whitewashed buildings that were the headquarters of the first modernists of Barcelona, led by Santiago Rusiñol and his friend Casas.

 Behind that extends the popular beach of Sant Sebastià, that limits at the North with another hill that houses a tiny cemetery with delicate funerary sculptures.
 Back to the Old Town, a modest plaza reunites the town hall, the old hospital building, the former market and the entrance to the oldest street of Sitges with its cobble-stone pavement, from where you’ll be able to see the only section that is left out of the medieval city walls.

 From there also starts the main street of the old Sitges: Carrer Major, that features plenty of cute shops and café, and is crossed by narrow whitewashed alleys that descend to the marina.
 If instead you continue down Carrer Major, you’ll reach the town Eixample, where modernist villas were built by the those Sitges men who left their hometown as immigrants and come back as wealthy businessmen after spending their lives in Cuba, back in the 1800’s.

 CAU FERRAT & MARICEL

 Formerly two separate museums, but now melted into a single one, the visit takes at least one hour, although if you are interested in art you’ll probably need much longer to take everything in.
 The first part of the visit (Cau Ferrat) goes around the home of the artist Santiago Rusiñol: the street level has been preserved pretty much the way it was during the late 1800’s, with its antique furniture and unique artifacts.

 The second floor displays the artist’s wrought iron and glass collections, along with some paintings – two Greco not to be missed.
 Finally, the last part of the visit takes you to the Maricel mansion, with an impressive art collection including Sitges painters, as well as medieval, baroque and modernist pieces.

 The mansion of the Llopis family, members of the local high society, is now open to the public as a house museum where you can see the original decoration and antique furniture as it was when the building was still inhabited.
 Visitors are not allowed to wander on their own, not even with a private guide, so if you choose to visit it we’ll be joining one of the groups that tour the house every hour.
 The second floor houses a beautiful collection of antique dolls, originally gathered by Lola Anglada, a popular local author of children books.

 The best bars in Sitges are lined up along Carrer Major and the other streets of the village, and offer plenty of opportunities to seat down for a coffee break, enjoy a beer, or eat a gelato.